MudroadWhite/Neo-Principia/README.md

 ## Why working on it
 - Principia Mathematica has a stable version
+- Principia Mathematica is not textbook math
 - Coq doesn't need a lot of version updates
 - Formalized PM is a good education material for verifiers
 - Formalizing PM feels like climbing a mountain

 ## Features
 Compatability.

 - "Just `pose` and `rewrite`": No 3rd party library.
 Minimal, native and simple tactics.
 Forward style reasoning, as in original Principia's proof.
 - Clear proof architecture and clean, maybe beautiful proof window.
 - [Documented](./docs/README.md).

 ## Can you make sure that the code/proof is 100% correct?
-No. Reasons:
+No.

 - It depends on  how much and how deep you interpret the terms.
 There exist concepts explained in natural language, not with formula.
 These propositions are also written as comments in our code.
 - The design of `Ltac` isn't good(to be more exact, `match` doesn't work as one might think), so that even successful `Qed`s are nevertheless false positives.
 Actually, I have caught several bugs in the repo from this issue.
 - I didn't deeply examine the code in chapter 1 - 5.
 - Under our interpretation, a few places out of the vast seem to be unprovable!
 If only I were filling an audit report.

 ## Can Principia Mathematica can be completely formalized?
 Yes.

 With [SEP entry for Principia Mathematica](https://plato.stanford.edu/entries/principia-mathematica/), there are already a lot of materials to help formalizing Principia Mathematica.
 Since our project covers the foundation of the rewriting system, and all advanced mathematical concepts are built on this system, formalizing PM is not an issue of accessability, but a problem of engineering.

 [This awesome blog](https://lawrencecpaulson.github.io/tag/Principia_Mathematica) has presented a series of critiques on PM.
 [Within which](https://lawrencecpaulson.github.io/2025/10/15/Proofs-trivial.html) the author comments that
 1. PM has a notorious notation system.
 (For example, chapter 13 shocks me when I first read through it)